jironghuang/jirong-blog/content/post/Martingale Strategy.md

 - If you lose, you double your bet amount
 - And if your accumulated winnings hits a certain amount, you stop and leave the casino

-So how would the strategy turn out?
+So how would the strategy fare?
 To explain, I will use Monte Carlo with a Bernoulli distribution for each roulette spin (X ~ B(1, 0.48)).

 ### Simulate strategy 10 runs/ times